 Spravato isn’t exactly the same as ketamine, but it has shown some positive results for depression.
 It’s a nasal spray containing a drug called esketamine, the S enantiomer of ketamine.

 Depression can have a stronghold over your work life, home life, and relationship with yourself.
-To find out if you’re a good candidate to treat your depression with ketamine infusions, call Avesta Ketamine and Wellness, or book a visit online today.
+To find out if you’re a good candidate to treat your depression with ketamine infusions, or Spravato, call Avesta Ketamine and Wellness, or book a visit online today.